 An enormous impact of American work culture is that it stresses us all out.
 Americans are riddled with stress related illnesses (that we don’t have the proper healthcare to treat correctly, but that’s a different story!).
 Anxiety, depression, high blood pressure, and heart disease run rampant in our society.
 To be fair, I’ve done absolutely no research to try to determine if this is caused (even partially) by our obsession with work, but it seems highly likely to me.

 Not only is working long hours stressful, but being trapped in a job is stressful as well.
-You could argue that people “trapped in jobs” are lucky to even have jobs – and while it’s true that it’s great that they can support themselves, its also true that nobody should be stuck in an unhealthy work environment just so that they can survive.
-In the US, it’s all about the company, and workers are treated like replaceable cogs.
+You could argue that people “trapped in jobs” are lucky to even have jobs – and while it’s true that it’s great that they can support themselves, it’s also true that nobody should be stuck in an unhealthy work environment just so that they can survive.
+In the US, it’s all about the company and it’s bottom line.
+Workers are treated like replaceable cogs.
 Who cares if one breaks down and can no longer function?
 They will just get a new one.